tara-hylton/dice_rolling_simulator/README.md

 Updated all lines of code in match/case code
 Updated lines that print out to specify the dice and amount of dice that were rolled
 Fixed error in reroll loop, probably need to clean up code still, but it is working properly
+Cleaned up some code, added some comments to the program